Lorne Cardinal: Career

 In 2011, Cardinal starred alongside Craig Lauzon in a production of Kenneth T. Williams' play Thunderstick.
 The two actors traded roles on alternate days.
+The same year, he collaborated with Frank Moher on a production of Copper Thunderbird at Western Edge Theatre in Nanaimo, British Columbia.

 Cardinal completed a documentary film titled Chasing Lear (2016) with producer Monique Hurteau; it premiered on APTN.
 Chasing Lear explores the National Arts Centre theatre production of King Lear, that had an all-Aboriginal cast.
 Actors included August Schellenberg as Lear, Billy Merasty, Jani Lauzon, Tantoo Cardinal, and Kevin Loring.
 Lorne Cardinal did double-duty, serving as assistant director and also carrying the role of Duke of Albany.

 He recently starred in the award-winning satirical short film 'No Reservations'.
 The film looks at pipeline politics and was created as a part of the Crazy8's film competition.
-As of 2020 Cardinal has a recurring role in the network TV drama FBI: Most Wanted.
+As of 2020, Cardinal has a recurring role in the network TV drama FBI: Most Wanted.

+In 2023, he had a role in the television series Bones of Crows, an expansion of a film by the same name.

 Personal life

 Cardinal lives on the coast of British Columbia in Squamish with his wife Monique Hurteau, a producer, writer, and comedian.
 His brother Lewis, a business consultant and human rights activist in Edmonton, was a New Democratic Party candidate in the 2011 federal election.

 Cardinal has eight other siblings who live in several areas of Canada.